cryptzoa/Class-Companion/README.md

 - **Rayhan Soeangkupon Lubis**

-_Made by Ray with passion for UAS Pemrograman Dasar 2_ ✨
+_Made with passion for UAS Pemrograman Dasar 2_ ✨